sb2nov/mac-setup/Apps/README.md

 - [Unarchiver](http://wakaba.c3.cx/s/apps/unarchiver.html): Compress/Uncompress app.
 Supported file formats include Zip, Tar-GZip, Tar-BZip2, RAR, 7-zip, LhA, StuffIt and many other old and obscure formats.

 ## Office Apps
-- [Keynote](http://www.apple.com/mac/keynote/): Create presentations on mac, this is supposed to be an alternate to PowerPoint.
+- [Keynote](http://www.apple.com/mac/keynote/): Create presentations on Mac, this is supposed to be an alternate to PowerPoint.
 - [Microsoft Office](http://www.microsoft.com/mac/buy): Microsoft Office for Mac.
 Includes Microsoft Word, Excel, PowerPoint and Outlook.
-- [Numbers](http://www.apple.com/mac/numbers/): Create spreadsheets on mac, this is supposed to be an alternate to Excel.
+- [Numbers](http://www.apple.com/mac/numbers/): Create spreadsheets on Mac, this is supposed to be an alternate to Excel.
-- [Pages](http://www.apple.com/mac/pages/): Create text files on mac, this is supposed to be an alternate to Word.
+- [Pages](http://www.apple.com/mac/pages/): Create text files on Mac, this is supposed to be an alternate to Word.

 ## Other
 - [Asepsis](http://asepsis.binaryage.com/): Get rid of the annoying DS_Store files.
 It stops them from being created anywhere on the system.
 - [CheatSheet](http://www.grandtotal.biz/CheatSheet/): Tap the command key for long to see all the keyboard shortcuts of the current app.
 - [Google Voice and Video](http://www.google.com/+/learnmore/hangouts/): A voice and video chat plugin.
 Not sure if this is required after the release of hangouts.
 - [Mou](http://25.io/mou/): Markdown editor for developers.
-- [Skim](https://sourceforge.net/projects/skim-app/): Skim is a PDF reader and note-taker for OS X.
+- [Skim](https://sourceforge.net/projects/skim-app/): Skim is a PDF reader and note-taker for macOS.
 - [SuperDuper](http://www.shirt-pocket.com/SuperDuper/SuperDuperDescription.html): Take backups of your disk and use the backup disk to restore the machine in case of failure.
 - [TimeOut](http://www.dejal.com/timeout/): Scheduled work breaks to prevent stress injuries.
 - [VLC](http://www.videolan.org/vlc/index.html): VLC Media Player.
 Enough said.